 Honda Accord engines have a history of quality and dependability, but there are certain warning signs that should always be checked when your engine starts to burn oil.

-If you notice any of the following symptoms, it is important to take your car in for inspection as soon as possible: A decrease in fuel efficiency An increase in emissions levels Always keep an eye on the level of oil in your motor; if it begins to drop rapidly, then something may be wrong.
+If you notice any of the following symptoms, it is important to take your car in for inspection as soon as possible: A decrease in fuel efficiency and An increase in emissions levels.

-Other indicators that suggest engine problems include pinging or knocking noises coming from under the hood, trouble starting the car or overheating issues while driving.
-Don’t wait until something serious happens before taking action; by monitoring these simple signs you can prevent major repairs down the road.
+Other indicators that suggest engine problems include pinging or knocking noises coming from under the hood, trouble starting the car, or overheating issues while driving.

 FAQ